udayakumar-s/ej2-angular-docs/ej2-angular/pivotview/pivot-chart.md

 {% previewsample "page.domainurl/code-snippet/pivot-grid/getting-started-cs227" %}

-Meanwhile, there is another way to display multiple values in a chart.
-In this approach, the series drawn from multiple values are grouped and displayed in a single chart.
-And, based on the values, multiple Y axis scales will be framed with different ranges.
-This can be achieved by setting the properties [`enableMultipleAxis`](https://ej2.syncfusion.com/angular/documentation/api/pivotview/chartSettings/#enablemultipleaxis) as **true** and [`multipleAxisMode`](https://ej2.syncfusion.com/angular/documentation/api/pivotview/chartSettings/#multipleaxismode) as `Single` in [`chartSettings`](https://ej2.syncfusion.com/angular/documentation/api/pivotview/chartSettings/).

-In the following code sample, the pivot chart can be seen as a single chart with multiple value fields such as **Sold** and **Amount** that are drawn as multiple Y axis.
+The **Connector Line** will be visible when the data label is placed outside the chart.
+It can be customized using the `connectorStyle` property in `dataLabel` for its color, length, width etc. In the following code sample, the connector line is customized.

 {% tabs %}
 {% highlight ts tabtitle="app.component.ts" %}